awelm/blog/content/posts/simplifying-the-gnu-c-sine-function.md

 1. Update the comment to include the correct last term $d_a-\frac{a^2d_a}{2}$
 2. Make it clear that the TAYLOR_SIN macro actually expects `x` as the second parameter by renaming `a` → `x` (and similarly `da` → `dx`).
 Also update the formula in the macro's documentation to reflect this.

 You could argue that my contribution was pointless because neither of these improvements actually introduce a behavior change in the library.
-But hopefully you learned something by reading this post and find the glibc source code a litte more approachable.
+But hopefully you learned something by reading this post and find the glibc source code a little more approachable.

 ### Closing Thoughts